Updated January 1, 1 . AmFam Team

 If you're getting money back from the IRS this tax season, you may already have plans on how to spend that employment tax refund.
 Although it's tempting to start splurging on luxury items or exotic vacations, you could benefit from pausing and asking yourself: what is the smartest way to spend your tax refund?

-Pay your kid’s school tuition amount or annual insurance premiums can put more cash into your pocket year-round.
-It always feels good to take a financial burden off of your plate, and in some cases, you might even qualify a discount if you pay in full.
+Paying your kid’s school tuition amount or annual insurance premiums can put more cash into your pocket year-round.
+It always feels good to take a financial burden off of your plate, and in some cases, you might even qualify for a discount if you pay in full.

 By picking up smart home technology for your house, you can improve its overall safety and get a heads-up when something’s wrong.
 You don’t need to do it all at once.
 Start with a smart home hub that’s compatible with your smartphone.
 From alarm systems to water and flood sensors, this tech can revolutionize the way you interact with your phone.